mark-heffernan/walk-the-camino/src/posts/la-madame.md

 <!-- Excerpt Start -->
 Tonight I had dinner at a fabulous restaurant called La Madame.
 <!-- Excerpt End -->
 The food was amazing, washed down with a couple of glasses of a local white wine.
-See images!
+See images below and link to [menu](http://www.lamadamesansebastian.com/en/).

 ![Jumbo Sweet Prawn Ceviche](/images/g-jumbo_sweet_prawn_ceviche.jpg)
 Starter: Jumbo Sweet Prawn Ceviche